 - Don’t use site-specific URLs as IDs, go with a URN.

 I hope these notes might come in handy for someone some day.
-I actually wrote this article as I was planning what I needed to do for my own website.
+I wrote this article as I was planning what I needed to do for my own website.